-Hearing inconvenient truth is hard, especially when that truth concerns ourselves and we would then need to change.
-Generally, we would rather look for the problems in other people's lives and talk about what they should change; but if we honestly look at our lives, we can daily find thoughts, words or actions that are not good.
+Hearing inconvenient truth is hard, especially when that truth tells us we are wrong and need to change.
+Generally, we would rather look for the problems in other people's lives and talk about what they should change; but if we examine our lives honestly, we can daily find thoughts, words, or actions that are not good.

-Rather than confronting the truth, we act in one of three ways.
-Commonly we react by ignoring the problem.
+Rather than confronting the truth, we often act in one of three ways.
+1) We ignore the problem.
 We sweep everything under the rug and try to hide the sin.
-We act as if nothing had happened either because we're too proud to ask for forgiveness or because we're ashamed.
-Or we react by comparing ourselves with others and we conclude that they're no better than us: "It's not that bad.
+We act as if nothing had happened, either because we're too proud to ask for forgiveness or because we're ashamed.

+Or 2) we compare ourselves with others and we conclude that they're no better than us: "It's not that bad.
 We're all human."
-Finally, we justify ourselves by blaming circumstances or the past and say we didn't have another option.
+Finally, 3) we justify ourselves by blaming the circumstances or the past and say we didn't have another option: "I couldn't help it!"

 These strategies are an expression of our complacency and our attempts to save face.
-But in reality they lead us further down paths of injustice and we create a web of lies to prevent things from being found out.
+But in reality they lead us further down paths of injustice and we create a web of lies to prevent the truth from being found out.
 We live in fear of the truth coming to light.
 At the same time, we allow our conscience to become dull and therefore, we see less and less how much we're actually harming ourselves and others.